• Skip to main content

 Fireplace Diwali Decorations

-Another example is the Fireplace decorations, which is usually a focal point of the living room in an American home.
-You can create a nice ethnic décor by simply placing a few artifacts on the fireplace hearth and in space immediately in front of the hearth.
+Another example is the fireplace decorations, which is usually a focal point of the living room in an American home.
+You can create a nice ethnic décor by simply placing a few artifacts on the fireplace hearth and in the space immediately in front of the hearth.

 Table Setting for Festive Meal